stratosphere/stratosphere/_posts/2013-10-21-open-source.md

+---
+layout: post
-# Introducing the New Open Source Stratosphere
+title:  'Introducing the New Open Source Stratosphere'
+date:   2013-10-21 9:57:18
+categories: blog
+---

 In the past few weeks, we have have been working hard to make the system more accessible and developer-friendly.
 The changes include